ucan-wg/awake/README.md

 RSA is widely deployed, but the key sizes are becoming quite large for an acceptable level of security.
 The NIST elliptic curves (such as P-256) have suspicious parameters that have lead to [concerns over the presence of a backdoor][SafeCurves].
 AES is widely used, but is more susceptible to being used incorrectly than XChaCha.

 Many of the algorithms mentioned above are available as non-extractable in the [WebCrypto API].
-This is a definite advantage for certain attack vectors, such as a mallicious browser extension or supply chain attack.
+This is a definite advantage for certain attack vectors, such as a malicious browser extension or supply chain attack.
 These situations will not prevent reading of your in-memory decrypted messages or impersonation, but does limit how and where they can access this data, and once removed from the environment they will be ejected by the MLS post-compromise security.

 At time of writing, there is active effort in [bringing Ed25519/X25519 to the WebCrypto API][Secure Curves in WebCrypto].
 Once this is complete, it is RECOMMENDED that all browser implementations make use of the non-extractable functionality.